yutec/FightBrand/README.md

 The Stata codes exhibit random behevior during the data-cleaning process (steps 1 and 2 within Module `dataprep`) for generating the file `dataProcessed802.dta`.
 Hence, it is required to use the same file `dataProcessed802.dta` to ensure the replication to perform correctly every time.

-Some tables may show slight discrepancy depending on the version of Stata.
+Different Stata versions may cause discrepancy in some tables.
 For example, Stata 14 and 17 were found to generate different results for Table A.2.